panel-extensions/panel-graphic-walker/README.md

 Contributions and co-maintainers are very welcome!
 Please submit issues or pull requests to the [GitHub repository](https://github.com/philippjfr/panel-graphic-walker).
 Check out the [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md) for more information.

+## Vision

+Our dream is that this package is super simple to use and supports your use cases:

+- Great documentation including examples.
+- Supports your preferred data backend including Pandas, Polars and DuckDB.
+- Supports persisting and reusing Graphic Walker specifications.
+- Scales to even the largest datasets only limited by your server or cluster.

 ----